catalystneuro/neuroconv/docs/user_guide/aws_demo.rst

 This tutorial relies on setting up several cloud-based aspects ahead of time:

 a.
-You will need some of the GIN data from the main testing suite, see :ref:`example_data` for more details.
+Download some of the GIN data from the main testing suite, see :ref:`example_data` for more details.
 Specifically, you will need the ``spikeglx`` and ``phy`` folders.

 b.
-You will need access to a `Google Drive <https://wwww.google.com/drive>`_ folder to mimic a typical remote storage location.
+Have access to a `Google Drive <https://wwww.google.com/drive>`_ folder to mimic a typical remote storage location.
 The example data from (a) only takes up about 20 MB of space, so ensure you have that available.
 In practice, any `cloud storage provider that can be accessed via Rclone <https://rclone.org/#providers>`_ can be used.